edgelesssys/constellation/docs/docs/architecture/orchestration.md

 ## Workspaces

 Each Constellation cluster has an associated *workspace*.
-The workspace is where data such as the Constellation state, config, and ID files are stored.
+The workspace is where data such as the Constellation state and config files are stored.
 Each workspace is associated with a single cluster and configuration.
 The CLI stores state in the local filesystem making the current directory the active workspace.
 Multiple clusters require multiple workspaces, hence, multiple directories.